ganeti/ganeti/doc/design-2.3.rst

 We expect the following changes for cluster management:

-  - Frequent multinode operations, such as os-diagnose or cluster-verify will act one group at a time.
+  - Frequent multinode operations, such as os-diagnose or cluster-verify will act on one group at a time.
 The default group will be used if none is passed.
 Command line tools will have a way to easily target all groups, by generating one job per group.
   - Groups will have a human-readable name, but will internally always